 As gas prices go up, and more folks live in houses with small driveways or backyards, smaller units are often hard to find, especially in resale markets.
 Larger units often require expensive and big trucks to tow.
 They typically require off-site storage, more gas, etc. making nimble small units extremely popular for resale buyers!
 In the vintage world, the tiny Airstreams are the most valuable as they are harder to find!

 Small camper trailers were the way of the past.
 However, they are becoming popular again as more and more young suburban families are venturing into the great outdoors.
 We encourage you to check out small campers for your family’s camping needs.
 You might be surprised what you can fit into a small package!

-Buy the Right RV
+Buy the Right RV the First Time

+Buying an RV is a big decision.
 If you’re not sure what RV is right for you or where to start in the buying process, the RV Masterclass RV Buyers Bootcamp Course will help you.

-This comprehensive course teaches you about RV-types, floor plan advantages, and negotiation strategies.
+This comprehensive course teaches you about RV types, floor plan advantages, and negotiation strategies.
 From buying new to restoring a vintage RV, six instructors share their personal experiences and lessons learned.

 Become an RV Masterclass Insider

 Every week RV Masterclass offers free education to our community of 10,000 RVers.
 Join us today to become an RV Masterclass Insider!